 Can Steam Inhalers Help With Allergy Symptoms?

-Personal steam inhalers like MyPurMist push out warm, humidified air, often through a mask-like device.
+Personal steam inhalers push out warm, humidified air, often through a mask-like device.
 This mask is held near your face so that you can directly inhale the steam through your nose to open up the nasal passages.

 Allergic rhinitis is nasal congestion due to swelling of the nasal passages.
 Steam inhalation is a home remedy that can relieve swelling and soothe nasal irritation.1